SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * `boatnarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "byway open to all traffic" or similar.
 * `rbywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "restricted byway" or similar.
 * `rbynarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "restricted byway" or similar.
+* `goodbridlewaywide`.
+Used for service roads, tracks or paths >= 2m wide with a designation of "public bridleway" or similar, with a "good" surface.
 * `bridlewaywide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "public bridleway" or similar.
+* `goodbridlewaynarrow`.
+Used for service roads, tracks or paths < 2m wide with a designation of "public bridleway" or similar, with a "good" surface.
 * `bridlewaynarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "public bridleway" or similar.
 * `bridlewaysteps`.
 Used for steps with a designation of "public bridleway" or similar.
 It's legal but not always practical to ride a horse or a bicycle here.
 * `intbridlewaywide`.
 Like `bridlewaywide`, but with `intermediate` or `bad` `trail_visibility`.